 - " During the construction of the proposed combined cycle units, the impact is considered to be Low. - " For the operational phase, the introduction of the combined cycle units will not change the emission quantities of the air pollutants.
 It will reduce, however, the temperature of the exit gases. - " During operation, the introduction of the combined cycle units will potentially increase the ground-level concentrations if the stack heights are not increased from the existing 30m.
 However, increasing the stack heights to 60m in height (as is proposed) will result in the ground level concentrations being at levels similar to those associated with the open cycle units. - " With the introduction of 60m high stacks, nitrogen dioxide was the only pollutant predicted to exceed its hourly guideline limit of 200 μg/m3.
-The

-- number of incidents per year, however, was below 10.
-The annual guideline for this pollutant was not exceeded at any of the sensitive receptor locations. - " The other pollutants examined, i.e. sulphur dioxide, PM10 and VOCs, were well within their respective guidelines for all sensitive receptor locations. - The utilisation of natural gas as fuel for the Ankerlig power Station units (should this become available) will significantly reduce the ground level concentrations of all pollutants, including nitrogen oxides to well below their respective guidelines. - " The overall impact significance for the combined cycle Ankerlig units was found to be of high significance.
+The number of incidents per year, however, was below 10.
+The annual guideline for this pollutant was not exceeded at any of the sensitive receptor locations. - " The other pollutants examined, i.e. sulphur dioxide, PM10 and VOCs, were well within their respective guidelines for all sensitive receptor locations. - " The utilisation of natural gas as fuel for the Ankerlig power Station units (should this become available) will significantly reduce the ground level concentrations of all pollutants, including nitrogen oxides to well below their respective guidelines.
+This is a long-term option and depends on the fuel source becoming available for use at this power station. - " The overall impact significance for the combined cycle Ankerlig units was found to be of high significance at a local level.
 The introduction of natural gas (should this become available) will reduce this impact to Low.